filecoin-project/filecoin-docs/content/en/about-filecoin/managing-assets/index.md

 ---
-title: "Managing assets"
+title: "FIL token"
 description: "Many interactions with the Filecoin network require FIL to process.
+Additionally, participants in hackathons may receive FIL as payment for bounties and prizes.
 This page explains the different denominations of FIL, how to store it, and how to aquire it."
 menu:
     about:
         parent: "about-filecoin-assets"